 Risk Prevention Nurse Clinic project

-The Risk Prevention Nurse Clinic project will support four general practices to establish nurse clinics focused on risk prevention and healthy lifestyles.
-With funding from the Victorian Department of Health and Human Services to deliver the project from August 2019 to June 2020, successful organisations will receive $10,000 grant funding.
+The Risk Prevention Nurse Clinic project ran from August 2019 to June 2020 and supported four general practices to establish nurse clinics focusing on risk prevention and healthy lifestyles.
+Funded by the Victorian Department of Health and Human Services, successful organisations received $10,000 grant funding.

 - To improve risk assessment for chronic disease in patients through the use of the Health Check tool

 - To increase patients’ interest in a healthier lifestyle through nurse clinic support

 - To embed health coaching as a key skill to engage patients in healthy living

 The full Project Case Study can be found on the APNA nurse clinic page.